-BUS-G 303 Game Theory for Business Strategy (3 cr.)
-P: (ECON-E 201 or ECON-S 201) and BUS-G 304 with grades of C or better.
+- goal, then, of this course is to expose the student to effective managerial decision making.
+For a student interested in any management type position, this course will provide a fundamental basis for further study.
+Managerial economics is also a course that will serve the student throughout their daily life.
+Not open to business majors.
+No credit toward a degree in business.
+Students may not receive credit for both G300 and G304. - BUS-G 303 Game Theory for Business Strategy (3 cr.)
+P: (ECON-E 201 or ECON-S 201) with grade of C or better.
 Game theory, a traditional tool for academic economists, has become increasingly popular in the business world and is an essential tool of economic consultants.
 A major in Business Economics and Public Policy must have more than a rudimentary knowledge of Game Theory.
 Managerial decisions are not static and cannot be made in isolation.
 A manager must take into account and react to the "moves" of rival firms, government, and his or her subordinates and superiors within the company.
 Game theory is designed for the study of these types of interactions.
 The ultimate aim of the course is to strengthen your ability to think strategically in business situations, rather than to teach you facts or theories.
 To achieve this aim, we will iterate between theory and practice.
-We will use both formal case studies and real world examples to sharpen our strategic thinking skills.

-BUS-G 304 Managerial Economics (3 cr.)
+We will use both formal case studies and real world examples to sharpen our strategic thinking skills. - BUS-G 304 Managerial Economics (3 cr.)
 P: ECON-E 201 or ECON-S 201 with a grade of C or better.
 Only for business majors; non-majors should take G300 Managerial Economics is a course which illustrates how economic principles can be applied to making effective and profitable management decisions for a company.
 Within the course students also learn the potentially disastrous ramifications for a firm which does not take economic principles into account.
 The goal, then, of this course is to expose the student to effective managerial decision making.
 For a student interested in any management type position, this course will provide a fundamental basis for further study.

-Managerial economics is also a course that will serve the student throughout their daily life.

-BUS-G 345 Money, Banking, and Capital Markets (3 cr.)
+Managerial economics is also a course that will serve the student throughout their daily life. - BUS-G 345 Money, Banking, and Capital Markets (3 cr.)
 P: (ECON-E 201 or ECON-S 201) and (ECON-E 202 or ECON-S 202) with grades of C or better.
 This course is designed to give students a broad introduction to the operation and structure of the U.S. financial system.
 It provides an analysis of the structure and functions of contemporary financial institutions and markets, together with an analysis of the prices that are determined in these markets.
-Contemporary macroeconomic and financial developments are emphasized and current phenomena and policy proposals and their implications are discussed.

-BUS-G 350 Statistics and Forecasting for Business Decisions (3 cr.)
+Contemporary macroeconomic and financial developments are emphasized and current phenomena and policy proposals and their implications are discussed. - BUS-G 350 Business Econometrics (3 cr.)
+P: (ECON-E 370 or equivalent) with grade of C or better.
 Statistical analysis is a necessary and powerful tool for many business decisions.
 This course is designed to apply the tools and methodologies used in the business world.
 The focus will be on demand analysis, group comparisons, discriminant analysis, and sales/earnings forecasts.